raspberrypilearning/ghostbusters/en/step_6.md

 Let's make things more interesting by keeping score!

+--- task ---

-+ Create a new variable called 'score'.
+Create a new variable called 'score'.

 [[[generic-scratch-add-variable]]]

+--- /task ---

+--- task ---

-+ Can you keep track of the player's score?
+Can you keep track of the player's score?
 Players should score points by clicking on ghosts to catch them.

      Each time a player clicks on a ghost, their score should increase.